-We get it, you have a lot of questions when it comes to deciding what’s best for you and your family, and that is why we have created a complete step by step guide to answer all your questions!!
+We get it, you have a lot of questions when it comes to deciding what’s best for you and your family, and that is why we have created a complete step-by-step guide to answer all your questions!!

-So, what makes them so special!
+So, what makes them so special?

-Wait wait…..Before we get into the specifics of duck down and Goose down feathers, let’s get to know what is down!!
+Wait wait…… Before we get into the specifics of duck down and goose down, let’s get to know what is down!!

 Down helps create warmth through a process known as lofting- this refers to the fluffiness of the down.
-Pure Down is a lot lighter since they don't have the long stems like that of feathers.
+Pure Down is a lot lighter since they don't have long stems like that of feathers.
 Duck or Goose down is perfect for providing you with warmth and proper insulation if that is what you are looking for.
 Because of their light and fluffy, properties, goose down is also considered to be one of the best fillings for your quilt and fluffy pillows.

-All about Goose Down?
+All About Goose Down?

 Now you can see what’s all the hype about!!